mantidproject/documents/Project-Management/ILL/TOF_and_BS/Mantid_workflow_proposal.md

 12. Differential scattering cross-section to dynamic structure factor conversion
   - Also known as `CorrectKiKf`.
+  - 'DgsReduction': done with `Rebin` between steps 8 and 9.

 13. Absolute normalization (optional)
   - `DgsReduction`: ditto.